ebreton/ghost-in-a-shell/README.md

     NAMES               IMAGE                           STATUS ago
     ghost-local         ghost:1-alpine                  Up About a minute ago

-## Next steps
+## Interested ?
+Look for what's coming...

-1. Facilitate definition of vars (.env ?)
+1. Facilitate definition of vars
-1. Add command for HTTPs
+1. Add commands for HTTPs

+## Something is missing ?

+Head to [githup issues](https://github.com/ebreton/ghost-in-a-shell/issues) and submit one !
+Be sure to have a look at the [CONTRIBUTING.md](./docs/CONTRIBUTING.md) guide before

+## Changelog

+All notable changes to this project are documented in [CHANGELOG.md](./CHANGELOG.md).

+## Contribution

+Check out [CONTRIBUTING.md](./docs/CONTRIBUTING.md) for more details

+As well as our [CODE_OF_CONDUCT.md](./docs/CODE_OF_CONDUCT.md), where we pledge to making participation in our project and our community a harassment-free experience for everyone